Daily Lectionary Readings

 So the upcoming Saturdays, February 27th and March 13th are our first planned services of our new bi-monthly schedule.
 The first is an end of the month service (normally to be held on the fourth week of the month) and the second is a middle of the month service (normally to be held on the second week of the month).
 Since we are sharing the sanctuary at Saint Theresa Church, we might have to reschedule a normal service time, shifting it by one week, in case there were a unplanned last minute funeral service, for example.
 The upcoming planned service schedule for the Triodion is posted in the Service Schedule.

-Finally, I hope you take The Great Lent as a time to consider the Lord's calling of you to serve His Kingdom on the Island of Maui through our mission parish.
+Finally, we hope you take The Great Lent as a time to consider the Lord's calling of you to serve His Kingdom on the Island of Maui through our mission parish.
 Let us continue to embrace the greatest wisdom of the ages!